ParasSharma7/Alexa-BackUp/README.md

 ## Usage
 You are required to leave the `Alexa Backup` script running in the background.
 The script will periodically ping AWS and check for a backup instruction.

 First time users are required to enter the passcode in the GUI console as mentioned below.
 Details will be stored on file.
+Afterwards, the script will start automatically when ever the user logs in his computer.
+You can also manually restart the script by opening/executing the `BackMeUp.bat` file.

 The code is a proof of concept, and will work properly on Windows OS only.